Raynes History, Family Crest & Coats of Arms

 Early History of the Raynes family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Raynes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Raynes research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Raynes History in all our PDF Extended History products and printed products wherever possible.

 Raynes Spelling Variations